 How do you know if your advanced labeling approach is working?
 Track these key metrics:

-- Adaptability: Speed of adjustment to new patterns or requirements
+- Speed of adjustment: How quickly can you adapt to new patterns or requirements?

 Leading organizations develop comprehensive dashboards to track these metrics: